DavidUzunov/ENGR-1AR-Code/README.md

 * Avoid using digital pins 0 and 1 (used by Serial).
 * Ensure all sensors are securely mounted and angled appropriately.
-* If using an L298N driver, be sure to connect `EN` pins and set proper direction control in code.
+* If using an L298N driver, be sure to connect `EN` pins and set proper direction control in code(Let me know and I can help).
 * You may fine-tune distances and angles in code for better accuracy.